ccao-data/data-architecture/dbt/models/ccao/docs.md

 where pins have multiple zoning codes due to fuzzy geo-spatial techniques.
 Because of this, we concatenate them with ','.

+GIS is currently updating data for the South Tri.
+These townships will be uploaded upon completion.

 Raw data is stored in
 `O:\CCAODATA\zoning\data`